quii/learn-go-with-tests/math.md

 }
 ```

+Remember how SVGs start with 0 from the top of the Y axis?
+To place the second hand at midnight we say that it hasn't moved from the centre of the clockface on the X axis - still 150 - and the Y axis is the length of the hand 'up' from the centre; 150 minus 90.

 ## Try to run the test

-This drives out the expected failures
+This drives out the expected failures around the missing functions and types:

 ```
+--- FAIL: TestSecondHandAtMidnight (0.00s)
 # github.com/gypsydave5/learn-go-with-tests/math/v1/clockface_test [github.com/gypsydave5/learn-go-with-tests/math/v1/clockface.test]
-./acceptance_test.go:13:10: undefined: Hands
+./clockface_test.go:13:10: undefined: clockface.Point
-./acceptance_test.go:19:9: undefined: clockface.HandsAt
+./clockface_test.go:14:9: undefined: clockface.SecondHand
 FAIL	github.com/gypsydave5/learn-go-with-tests/math/v1/clockface [build failed]
 ```

-We want a type called `Hands` which describes where the end of each hand is
+So a `Point` where the tip of the hand should go, and a function to get it.
-sitting as a coordinate.
-I'm thinking of this coordinate as a `Vector` - when we
-think of the centre of the clock as the origin of the hand, each hand becomes a
-vector from that point - a pair of numbers indicating a direction and a
-magnitude - i.e. how long the hand is and where it's pointing.

-This test might need some refining as we discover more about what we're trying
-to achieve, but it's a good start.

 ## Write the minimal amount of code for the test to run and check the failing test output